simonmichael/hledger_site/hledger-basics-tutorial.md

 1. A little familiarity with
    the [command](http://tutorial.djangogirls.org/en/intro_to_command_line/index.html)
    [line](http://write.flossmanuals.net/command-line/introduction).
-   Or, the ability to ask for help on the IRC channel.
+   Or, the ability to ask for help on IRC.

 2. hledger.
 [Download](http://hledger.org/download.html) and install it if you haven't already.